 But alas, you are home and in bed where hopefully the temperature is kind and you don’t have to wear the hair out, what do you do then?

-We can’t tell you for sure what kind of sleeper you are or what you do while you dream, but we can give you some tips to be on the protect your hair from breakage during sleep.
+We can’t tell you for sure what kind of sleeper you are or what you do while you dream, but we can give you some tips to be on protecting your hair from breakage during sleep.

 1. Don’t go to bed wet…seriously if you want to protect your hair